STEdyd666/dash-blueprint-components/README.md

 It is optimized for building complex data-dense interfaces for desktop applications.

-This documentation is a replica of the official BlueprintJS website created using solely dash components.
 All the rights belongs to BlueprintJS team.

 ## Installation